bschulke/too-long-didnt-recipe/README.md

 ## Action items // to do:
 * test on multiple BonAppetit recipes
 * pretty format for output
+  * save to text file, open text file
+* scrape units from ofThing and make new column

 ### Stretch goals: